 Diminished Value: $3,485

 What if I already Had My Car Repaired?

 Kentucky law favors third party diminished value claims.
 If your car was damaged by the fault of another.
 You have the right to recover for the lost market value to your vehicle.
-When another driver causes damage to your car, under normal circumstances, you will file a claim for repairs with the other driver’s insurance company.
+When another driver causes damage to your car, under normal circumstances, you will file a claim for repairs with the other driver's insurance company.
 Your vehicle is repaired as much as possible.
-Many fear that by having their vehicle repaired and accepting the insurance money for their repairs they have released the insurance company from paying the diminished value.
+Many fear that by having their vehicle repaired and accepting the insurance money for their repairs they have released the insurance company from paying the balance of what they're owed.
 This is not always true.